John Parsons (footballer, born 1875): FC Barcelona

-He and his brother were among the eleven men that attended the infamous meeting held at the Gimnasio Solé on 29 November 1899 which saw the birth of Foot-Ball Club Barcelona.
+Parsons and his brother were among the eleven men who attended the infamous meeting held at the Gimnasio Solé on 29 November 1899 which saw the birth of Foot-Ball Club Barcelona.
 However, in Barcelona's official debut on 8 December 1899, the two Parsons brothers played for the rival team, Team Anglès, which consisted of members of the British colony living in Barcelona.

 Together with Bartomeu Terradas, Arthur Witty and team captain Joan Gamper, he was part of the Barça side that participated in the first regulated football championship played on the Iberian Peninsula, the Copa Macaya in 1900–01, in which he scored 8 goals, including two hat-tricks in 0–13 and 14–0 trashings of Franco-Española, but despite his goalscoring prowess, Barça finished the tournament as runner-ups to Hispania AC.
 These 8 goals earned him a spot in the top scorers of the tournament only behind Gustavo Green(9) and Joan Gamper(31).
 In the following season, however, he helped Barcelona win the 1901–02 Copa Macaya, the club's first-ever piece of silverware, netting two goals on the final matchday on 23 March 1902 in a 15–0 victory over Català FC.
 The Copa Macaya is now recognized as the first Catalan championship.

 In 1902, Parsons was a member of the Barcelona team that participated in the Copa de la Coronación (predecessor of Copa del Rey), featuring in the semi-finals against Real Madrid (then Madrid FC), the very first El Clásico in history, and in the final, where he scored Barça's only goal in a 1–2 loss to Club Vizcaya.

-In 1903, he added a new title to his career, the Copa Barcelona, which was later recognized as the fourth edition of the Catalan Championship.
+In 1903, Parsons added a new title to his career, the Copa Barcelona, which was later recognized as the fourth edition of the Catalan Championship.
+He also served the club outside the pitch, being its vice-president between December 1900 and November 1901 under the presidency of Walter Wild.

-Retirement
+Later life

-In 1912, he took part together with Joan Gamper, Udo Steinberg and Arthur Witty of the Comité Athlétic of the Football Club Barcelona as a referee and under the presidency of Joaquín Peris de Vargas.
+In 1912, Parsons, together with Joan Gamper, Udo Steinberg and Arthur Witty, joined the Comité Athlétic of FC Barcelona as a referee and under the presidency of Joaquín Peris de Vargas.

-He founded a dye factory and dry cleaners under the name of Juan Parsons & Sons.
-He died in Barcelona on 18 November 1960 at the age of 85.
+Parsons founded a dye factory and dry cleaners under the name of Juan Parsons & Sons.

+Death

+Parsons died in Barcelona on 18 November 1960 at the age of 85.